Venom8X/Azure-Sentinel-Honeypot/logs_analysis.md

 3. The output will be saved in a CSV file for further analysis.

 ### Notes
--Ensure that you have administrative privileges to access the Event Viewer logs.
+-Make sure that you have administrative privileges to access the Event Viewer logs.
 -This script automates the process of collecting and exporting data, saving significant time and effort.
 -The exported CSV file will be used in the next steps for geolocation visualization.